 Canal-side recreation got a further boost in the 1980s when SRP released white amurs, a kind of Asian carp, into the canal waters to provide eco-friendly control of weeds and moss, drastically reducing the need for heavy equipment.

 Cities along the canals began constructing paved multi-use paths, making biking and stroller-pushing easier.
 More recently, cities and neighborhoods have begun to view the canal system as an amenity instead of just a utility corridor.
-That has led to the installation of public art, seating areas, landscaping and ramadas.
+That has led to the installation of public art, seating areas, landscaping, murals and ramadas.
 A half-mile stretch of the Arizona Canal through downtown Scottsdale boasts art — namely during its annual interactive art festival in November, Canal Convergence — as well as places for special events, pedestrian bridges, landscaped walkways and easy access to canal-side shops and restaurants.

 Our canal sojourn, however, began at 56th Street and Indian School Road, the site of the Arizona Falls (pictured below), a place along the canal where, in the early 1900s, Phoenix residents picnicked and held outdoor dances.
 In 2003, artists Lajos Heder and Mags Harries revived the old gathering place.
 Taking advantage of a 20-foot elevation drop in the canal, they created an outdoor water “room,” which enveloped us in walls of water that flowed overhead and into the canal below.
 Nearby, signage explains the art and the site’s restored hydroelectric plant.
 A small plaza includes water-inspired poetry engraved into the concrete.